eooo-io/skippy-api/README.md

 # SkippyAPI

-A lightweight API using PHP 8.3 and Open Swoole.
+A lightweight, Open Swoole-powered PHP API framework designed for speed, simplicity, and extensibility.